+(inexact

+$$z$$

-(inexact z) procedure (exact z) procedure
+) procedure (exact $z$ ) procedure

 The procedure inexact returns an inexact representation of z.
 The value returned is the inexact number that is numerically closest to the argument.
 For inexact arguments, the result is the same as the argument.
 For exact complex numbers, the result is a complex number whose real and imaginary parts are the result of applying inexact to the real and imaginary parts of the argument, respectively.
-If an exact argument has no reasonably close inexact equivalent, then a violation of an implementation restriction may be reported.
+If an exact argument has no reasonably close inexact equivalent (in the sense of =), then a violation of an implementation restriction may be reported.

 The procedure exact returns an exact representation of z.
 The value returned is the exact number that is numerically closest to the argument.
 For exact arguments, the result is the same as the argument.
 For inexact non-integral real arguments, the implementation may return a rational approximation, or may report an implementation violation.
 For inexact complex arguments, the result is a complex number whose real and imaginary parts are the result of applying exact to the real and imaginary parts of the argument, respectively.
-If an inexact argument has no reasonably close exact equivalent, then a violation of an implementation restriction may be reported.
+If an inexact argument has no reasonably close exact equivalent, (in the sense of =), then a violation of an implementation restriction may be reported.